SummaryRead the full fact sheet

 Sporting performance and glycaemic index

-The glycaemic index (GI) ranks food and fluids by how ‘carbohydrate-rich’ they are and how quickly they affect the body’s blood sugar levels.
+The ranks food and fluids by how ‘carbohydrate-rich’ they are and how quickly they affect the body’s blood sugar levels.
 The GI has become of increasing interest to athletes in the area of sports nutrition.

-More research is required to confirm the best recommendations for sports nutrition.
-However, there is a suggestion that low GI foods may be useful before exercise to provide a more sustained energy release.
+There is a suggestion that low GI foods may be useful before exercise to provide a more sustained energy release, although evidence is not convincing in terms of any resulting performance benefit.

 Moderate to high GI foods and fluids may be the most beneficial during exercise and in the early recovery period.
 However, it is important to remember the type and timing of food eaten should be tailored to personal preferences and to maximise the performance of the particular sport in which the person is involved.

 Some people may experience a negative response to eating close to exercise.
-A meal high in fat or protein is likely to increase the risk of digestive discomfort.
-It is recommended that meals just before exercise should be high in carbohydrates and known not to cause gastrointestinal upset.
+A meal high in fat, protein or is likely to increase the risk of digestive discomfort.
+It is recommended that meals just before exercise should be high in carbohydrates as they do not cause gastrointestinal upset.

 Eating during exercise